 Other than inflammation on your palm, you may also experience:

-Impetigo is contagious and can spread from person-to-person contact, or coming in contact with things an infected person has touched.
-Impetigo also causes itching and can be spread to other parts of the body from scratching.
+Impetigo is contagious and can spread from person-to-person contact or by touching surfaces that a person with impetigo has touched.
+Impetigo also causes itching and can spread to other parts of the body from scratching.

-For bacterial and viral infections, your doctor may prescribe you with a topical or oral antibiotic.
-If your symptoms don’t improve or worsen after treatment, seek immediate medical attention.
+If your skin symptoms don’t improve or worsen after treatment, seek immediate medical attention.

 A palm rash is often a minor symptom that can be treated within a few days.
-However, some cases of palm rash are an indication of a more serious skin condition or infection.
+However, some cases of palm rash are signs of a more serious skin condition or infection.

 If you begin to experience additional symptoms with your palm rash, or if your symptoms worsen, schedule a visit with your doctor or a dermatologist.
-They can help you diagnosis the condition and find the right treatment for you.
+They can help you diagnose the condition and find the treatment that’s right for you.